Common Meadow Katydid

 Common Meadow Katydid (Orchelimum vulgare)

 Uncommon in NE Ohio.
-They are more likely in other parts of the state, including west of Cleveland.
+They are more common in other parts of the state, including west of Cleveland.

 Drier, upland meadows and grassy fields.